Discrimination

 Timetable

-For claims about disability discrimination against a school, the claim must be received by the SEN Tribunal within six months of the discrimination you are claiming about
+For claims about disability discrimination against a school, the claim must be received by the Education Tribunal for Wales within six months of the discrimination you are claiming about

 Submitting the appeal form

-Discrimination Claim forms can be found on the SENTW site.
+Discrimination Claim forms can be found on the ETW site.

 ETW7 – Claim application form (gov.wales)